cmdoret/master_archive/README.md

 The `src` folders contains all scripts required to run the analysis along with other programs used for automated report generation and benchmarking.
 Those scripts are organized into several sub folders:

-* `archive`: This folder contains previous versions of scripts and code snippets which may be prove useful again.
+* `archive`: This folder contains previous versions of scripts and code snippets which may prove useful again.

 * `process_reads`: This folder contains script for demultiplexing, trimming and removing adaptors from raw sequencing reads.
 These are not implemented in the pipeline.